Napa Valley College travel offers three summer trips

 The Study Abroad program offers students and residents the opportunity to participate in summer sessions to appreciate global issues through the lens of another culture or language, and to develop deeper understanding of the world around them, their country, and themselves.

 Spanish instructor Nicole Carrier will lead the trip to Salamanca in June.
 She holds a B.A. in Spanish and an M.A. in Hispanic Linguistics from Brigham Young University.
 Carrier has visited 30 countries and lived and studied in seven — the Dominican Republic, Mexico, Honduras, Spain, Russia, Italy and France.
-She recognizes the value that comes from international study, and has taken college students to Mexico and Russia and
+She recognizes the value that comes from international study.

 You have free articles remaining.